 Your Primary Care Doctor Can Help

-The primary care doctors at Vanguard Medical Group help patients manage chronic conditions, like diabetes, every day.
-To learn more about diabetes prevention or to schedule an appointment, contact your local Vanguard office today.
+Learning you have a high risk for developing type 2 diabetes can be scary and overwhelming.
+Your Vanguard primary care doctor and our RDN can help you manage chronic conditions, like diabetes, every day.
+Ask them about our Diabetes Prevention Program, which utilizes the Prevent T2 CDC curriculum.
+To learn more about diabetes prevention or to schedule an in-person or telemedicine appointment, contact your local Vanguard office today.